ACT Stamp Duty Calculator

 |---|---|

-The ACT Home Buyer Concession Scheme covers all eligible owner-occupiers (subject to income tests) — not just first home buyers — making the ACT effectively a "no stamp duty" jurisdiction for most owner-occupier purchases under $1M.
+The ACT Home Buyer Concession Scheme covers all eligible owner-occupiers — not just first home buyers — and from 1 July 2026 has no income test and no property value limit, making the ACT effectively a "no stamp duty" jurisdiction for eligible owner-occupier purchases at any price.
 Investors pay the standard conveyance duty rates with no concession.
 The ACT is also progressively phasing out residential conveyance duty under a long-running stamp duty reform; rates have been reduced annually for over a decade.

 For full eligibility details and to apply, see ACT Revenue Office: Home Buyer Concession Scheme (HBCS).